javajosh/simpatico/stree2.md

 The reduction is over the list of nodes in order from root, which you can find easily from any node by walking up the parent.
 The major interface is a (growing) list of branches, represented simply by the nodes with no children.

-And I do have an implementation written precisely in that way, but I'll be using another implementation.
+While I do have an implementation written precisely in that way, but I'll be using another implementation.
 This one anticipates long runs of input targeted at a single row, so instead of wrapping each input in a new object, simply puts the input in the array.
 It also corresponds to the visualization.